 I wear Under Armour Heat Gear Boxer Jocks for hiking because they prevent chafing between my thighs when I sweat.
 They also stand up well to continuous use on trips and dry quickly after washing.
 In very hot summer weather, I switch to Under Armour Mesh Series Boxer Jocks which are cooler to hike in and equally durable.

-I wear a 100 weight fleece pullover I picked up in 2010, made by Rab, but any 100 weight Polartec Fleece pullover will do.
+I wear a 100-weight fleece pullover I picked up from a. local manufacturer (no longer made), but any 100-weight Polartec Fleece pullover will do.
+Decathalon makes an inexpensive one I recommend.
 It’s my primary mid-layer insulation worn over my bug shirt in cool weather or under a rain shell.
 Fleece is very effective at wicking moisture away from a base layer and stays warm when wet.
-In previous years, I’ve also worn fleece grid sweaters such as the Patagonia R1 Pullover and Patagonia R1 Hoody, which are also excellent wicking garments, but not as warm as a simple 100 weight fleece half or quarter-zip sweater.
+In previous years, I’ve also worn fleece grid sweaters such as the Patagonia R1 Pullover and Patagonia R1 Hoody, which are also excellent wicking garments, but not as warm as a simple 100-weight fleece half or quarter-zip sweater.

-I wear a Montbell UL Down Jacket.
+I wear a Montbell Down Anorak.
 This is a very simple insulation garment.
 I wear it in camp at night in cool weather or over my fleece sweater.
-I don’t bother with a hooded insulated jacket in three season weather because I prefer wearing a fleece hat.

 Rain Jacket and Rain Pants

-I’ve given up on waterproof/breathable rain jackets and switched to a silnylon rain jacket made by Lightheart Gear that is only waterproof.
+I’ve given up on waterproof/breathable rain jackets and switched to a silpoly rain jacket made by Lightheart Gear that is only waterproof.
 While it has pit zips, I mainly wear it to stay warm when it rains.
 I don’t buy any of the breathable fabric nonsense the outdoor industry spouts off about; if it’s raining in warm weather, you’ll get soaked from your sweat.
 If it’s raining in cool weather, you’ll get soaked from condensation inside your jacket.
 The key is to stay warm by trapping your body heat, which the Lightheart does quite well when layered over a fleece to prevent heat loss.

 For Rain Pants, I prefer Montane Minimus Rain Pants because they have narrow legs that aren’t baggy.
 They’re delicate though and not intended for off-trail travel.